-11.3 Outlet Structure Design
+1-11.3 Outlet Structure Design

-- A. Design and construction information for outlet works is contained in the publication "Stormwater Detention Outlet Control Structures (ASCE, 1985).
-Multi-level outlet structures may be necessary to reduce both the 10-year and 100-year design storm runoff to pre-development levels, and provided for an emergency spillway. - B. For small slick pipes flush with the upstream embankment and a free outfall, the orifice equation can be used (H = height of water above center of pipe, ft):
+- 1.A.
+Design and construction information for outlet works is contained in the publication "Stormwater Detention Outlet Control Structures (ASCE, 1985)".
+Multi-level outlet structures may be necessary to ~~restrict due to~~ both the ~~2, 5, 10, 25, 50~~ 10 year and 100-year design storm runoff to pre-development levels, and provided for an emergency spillway.
+2. For small slick pipes flush with the upstream embankment and a free outfall, the orifice equation can be used (H = height of water above center of pipe, ft):

-$$\text{Outflow (cfs)} = 4.8 (\text{area of opening, sq ft}) H^{0.5}$$

-- C. Standard culvert design techniques are appropriate for larger pipes. - D. Spillway size should generally be estimated using a broad-crested weir equation such as:
+$$\text{Outflow (cfs)} = 4.8 (\text{area of opening, sq ft}) H^{0.5}$$ - 3.B.
+Standard culvert design techniques are appropriate for larger pipes.
+Outlet structures are to be analyzed as culverts unless ~~multimulti-level outlet structures are to be used.
+Downstream boundary conditions are to be applied in the same manner as discussed in section~~Section 10 of this manual. - 4.C.
+Spillway size should generally be estimated using a broad-crested weir equation such as:

-$$\text{Outflow (cfs)} = 2.7 L H^{1.5}$$

-- E. The spillway should be heavily protected from erosion with concrete, rock, grouted riprap, gabions, geotextile, geogrids, concrete block or other material, as selected by the designer. - F. Documentation on retention or detention structures should include design hydrographs, calculation of stage-storage-discharge tables, drawings of the basin, spillway and outlet size and location, and erosion control measures.
+$$\text{Outflow (cfs)} = 2.7 L H^{1.5}$$ - 5.D.
+The spillway should be heavily protected from erosion with concrete, rock, grouted riprap, gabions, geotextile, geogrids, concrete block or other material, as selected by the designer. - 6.E.
+Documentation on retention or detention structures should include design hydrographs, calculation of stage-storage-discharge tables, drawings of the basin, spillway and outlet size and location, and erosion control measures.

-11.4 Playa Lakes
+1. Playa Lakes

 Playa Lakes are natural formations which retain runoff but lack the ability to sufficiently drain after a storm event.
-A designer may use a playa as part of a runoff control plan if there is suitable area-capacity information describing storage availability.
+A designer may use a playa as part of a runoff control plan if there is suitable area capacity information describing storage availability.
 Excavation and fill are allowed, if necessary, but under no circumstances may the storage capacity be reduced without the appropriate compensation of storage loss within the immediate area of the development.
 In creating a hydraulic model of the playa, the lake shall be assumed to be full to the lowest natural outlet point prior to rainfall.

-12.0 Lakes, Dam and Levees
+4-12.0 Lakes, Dams and Levees